-Armstrong-Class auxiliary general oceanographic research (AGOR) vessels are being built by Dakota Creek Industries (DCI) for the US Navy's Office of Naval Research (ONR).
-The programme includes construction of two ships, R/V Neil Armstrong (AGOR-27) and R/V Sally Ride (AGOR-28), to be built at an estimated cost of $145m.
+Armstrong-Class auxiliary general oceanographic research (AGOR) vessels were built by Dakota Creek Industries (DCI) for the US Navy’s Office of Naval Research (ONR).
+The programme included the construction of two ships, namely R/V Neil Armstrong (AGOR-27) and R/V Sally Ride (AGOR-28), at an estimated cost of $145m.

 Construction works on AGOR-27 and AGOR-28 were launched in August 2012 with a keel-laying and dedication ceremony held at Anacortes city in Skagit County, Washington.
 In September 2012, the first ship was named RV Neil Armstrong in honour of Neil Alden Armstrong, the famous American astronaut and the first person to walk on the Moon.

 R/V Neil Armstrong was christened in March 2014 and delivered in September 2015.
-R/V Sally Ride was christened in August 2014 and is scheduled for delivery in 2016.
+R/V Sally Ride was christened in August 2014 and delivered in June 2016.

 Operators of AGOR-27 and AGOR-28

-Scripps Institution of Oceanography (SIO), which is part of the University of California, San Diego, was selected as the operator of AGOR-28.
-After delivery to the ONR, the new vessels will be rented to the selected operators under a renewable charter party contract.
+Part of the University of California, San Diego, Scripps Institution of Oceanography (SIO) was selected as the operator of AGOR-28.
+The new vessels are rented to the selected operators under a renewable charter party contract.

 Contracts awarded for the US research vessels

 In October 2011, the ONR signed a contract with DCI to design and build the AGOR-27.
-DCI also provides support and supply initial training and training materials as part of the contract.
+DCI delivered initial training, support and training materials as part of the contract.

 The $74.1m deal included an option for the construction of a similar second vessel.
 ONR exercised this option for the second vessel, AGOR-28, in February 2012 increasing the contract value by $71m.